 ADHD medications and alcohol are a dangerous combination.
 Stimulant medications speed up the central nervous system by increasing levels of dopamine and norepinephrine.
 On the other hand, alcohol is a depressant on the central nervous system, which slows the body down.
 Despite opposing effects, ADHD medication and alcohol do not cancel each other out and instead compound together.

-Mixing ADHD medications and alcohol can intensify side effects and increase the risk of alcohol poisoning.
+Mixing ADHD medications, such as Adderall and alcohol can intensify side effects and increase the risk of alcohol poisoning.
 In some long-acting stimulants, such as methylphenidate, alcohol may cause the medication to be released too quickly, leading to dangerous side effects or overdose.

 If you or a loved one struggles with ADHD and a co-occurring alcohol problem, The Recovery Village can help.
 The Recovery Village has trained mental health professionals that can assist you in managing ADHD while overcoming substance abuse.